confluentinc/examples/microservices-orders/docs/index.rst

 Environment Setup
 ~~~~~~~~~~~~~~~~~

-To setup your environment, make sure you have the following pre-requisites, depending on whether you are running |cp| locally or in Docker
+1. Make sure you have the following pre-requisites, depending on whether you are running |cp| locally or in Docker

 Local: